chimdiadi/mundana-theme-jekyll/_recipes/four.md

 image: assets/images/11.jpg
 date: 2023-07-27

-tags:
+categories:
-- breakfast
+- popular
-- lunch
+- green
 ---

 If you already have a full Ruby development environment with all headers and RubyGems installed (see Jekyll’s requirements), you can create a new Jekyll site by doing the following: Peter